Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: HI Local Timescale Results

 The more interesting results is the high sSFR sub-sample (sSFR$>$-9.7).
 This is unsurprising as the impact of stellar feedback on the ISM is expected to be more observable for galaxies with higher sSFRs.
 In \cite{Tamburro09,Stilp13c}, they found a clear correlation between \hi turbulence measures and star formation activity for galaxies and regions with higher FUV SFR densities.
-For the high sSFR sample in Figure~\ref{boot_rs_cen_high_ssfr}, the peak of the correlation for all three \hi energy surface density measures is at 100-200 Myr ago with the peak extending to the 200-500 Myr timescale.
-For the high sSFR, the velocity dispersion does not have a clear timescale, but there is the indication that the velocity dispersion is more related to the star formation 50-500 Myr ago than the current star formation or the star formation at t$>$500 Myr (see Figure \ref{boot_rs_cen_high_ssfr_velocity}).
+For the high sSFR, the velocity dispersion does not have a clear timescale with the correlation increasing with lookback time.
+The velocity dispersion appears most related to the star formation 50-500 Myr ago than the current star formation or the star formation at t$>$500 Myr (figure \ref{boot_rs_cen_high_ssfr_velocity}).

+For the high sSFR sample in figure~\ref{boot_rs_ssfr} (orange dashed line), the strongest correlation for all three \hi energy surface density measures is at 100-200 Myr ago with the second strongest correlation at 200-500 Myr timescale.
+Panel 3 of figure~\ref{boot_rs_ssfr} shows the largest difference in the correlation strength at 100-500~Myr compared to the other time bins emphasizing the importance of this timescale.
+As with the low-sSFR sample, the correlation plot is quite flat with $\rho$ between 0.3 and 0.38 at most time steps and peaks at $\rho\simeq0.5$.
+The clearest difference between the high-sSFR sample and low-sSFR sample is the high-sSFR show a large drop in the correlation at the oldest time bin and does not have the same dip at 25-50~Myr.